stacks-network/docs/src/pages/write-smart-contracts/public-registry-tutorial.md

 <PublicUrlRegistrar userSession={userSession} />
 ```

-Now, you should be able to register your public to-do list on the blockchain when you click on "Register on-chain".
+Now, you should be able to register your public to-do list on the blockchain when you click on "Register on-chain."

 ![How to register the public to-do list](/images/todos-register-on-chain.png)